"OV" means 'Organization validation'

 If the company can't be found in the Chamber of Commerce they will inform you.

 *4. EV Documents (applicable only to EV orders): For EV orders the person requesting the certificate has to sign a contract with the CA. This is called EV documents (subscriber agreement and EV form).
-These documents are currently sent via email and the paperwork is not needed anymore but in the attachments of this article you can see the documents in case you want to see how they look like.
+These documents are going to be sent by email so nopaperwork is not needed anymore but in the attachments of this article you can see the documents in case you want to see how they look like.

 5. Telephone validation: The CA is going to validate the telephone number of the company using a public source.
 These are the most common sources that Comodo uses for the validation of the telephone number: